qtrinh/qpipeline/INDEX_DATABASES.md

 The sample input VCF file ( _${QPIPELINE_HOME}/test_data/vcf/sample.vcf_ ) uses 'chr1',...,'chr22', 'chrX', 'chrY','chrM' so we will add the prefix 'chr' to _common_all_20161122.vcf_ before indexing it.

 Change directory to _${QPIPELINE_HOME}/test_data/vcf_.
-To create a tabix databases file for _common_all_20161122.vcf_, d the following
+To create a tabix database file for _common_all_20161122.vcf_, do the following

 ```
-# Again, set FILE so we can cut and paste and reuse all the commands below
+# set FILE variable so we can cut and paste and reuse all the commands below
 # for different VCF database file when needed
 FILE="common_all_20161122.vcf"